-I lead community music groups using the instrument most commonly accessible to everyone: the voice.
-We improvise, create soundscapes, pull pieces apart and put them back together into new compositions, re-write lyrics and sing repertoire from participatory music practices from around the world.
-We even sing a few covers!
+I lead community-engaged arts using whatever means necessary for all participants to contribute to the artistic process and product.
+We improvise, create soundscapes, pull pieces apart and put them back together into new compositions, re-write lyrics and repertoire from participants favourite musics.
 Each group is unique, and I make an effort to draw on the interests, experience and expertise of everyone in the room.
-Singing has a way of uniting people.
-The lyrics co-written by a group I led at Mount Royal University in Calgary just after the 2013 flood communicate beautifully how people feel when they make music together:

 We come from the mountains,